NortheasternClimbing/northeasternclimbing.github.io/team/tryouts.md

 Spring.

 In the fall, all 24 of our rosters spots (12 male, 12 female) are open to everybody trying out.
-Climbers can choose to try out on boulders or on ropes.
+Climbers will exlusively try out in a boulder competition format.

 In the spring, we host limited tryouts, only to fill the roster spots of teammates who have graduated or are leaving to go on a co-op or dialogue.